Wouter-VDP/nuecc_python/README.md

 # Inclusive electron neutrino search in MicroBooNE with BNB

 This set of python scripts and [jupyter notebooks](https://jupyter.org/) leads to the selection and plots of inclusive electron neutrino search.
-The guidlines and explanations given here are meant to enable anyone to reproduce and extend the results.
+The guidelines and explanations given here are meant to enable anyone to reproduce and extend the results.
 For a physics view of the selection and outcomes, please see my PhD thesis [inspirehep.net/literature/1798013](https://inspirehep.net/literature/1798013)
 For any additional questions, feel free to email me at <wvdp@mit.edu>.

 The input for these scripts are the *NTuples* produced by the [searchingfornues repository](https://github.com/ubneutrinos/searchingfornues "https://github.com/ubneutrinos/searchingfornues")